lml/lev/README.md

 * `save(hash)` Takes a hash of key value pairs and writes those keys and values to the job status; there are several reserved keys which cannot be used (and which will blow up if you try to use them)
 * `add_error(is_fatal, error)` takes a boolean and a Lev `Error` object and adds its data to an array of `errors` in the job status hash.

-All routines have such a job object.
+Routine job objects also have query methods to check if a job is in a given state, e.g. `queued?`.  `completed?` and `incomplete` convenience methods are provided as well.
+A job is complete if it is failed or succeeded; incomplete if neither.
+All job routines start in an `unqueued` state and will only stay there if queueing had a problem.
+Scope-like class methods (e.g. `BackgroundJob.queued`) are provided to return all jobs in a given state.

 For plain vanilla routines not run as an active job, the job calls are no-ops.
 When a routine is invoked with `perform_later`, the job object actually records the jobs to a store of your choice.
 The store is configured in the Lev configuration block, e.g.:

 ```ruby
 Lev.configure do |config|